AustinLaw8/DailyRPG/README.md

 `/rpg fight`: take on the next stage!

-`/item list`: Lists all currently released items
+`/item list`: lists all currently released items

-`/item inventory`: Lists all of the items in your inventory
+`/item inventory`: lists all of the items in your inventory

-`/item equip`: Equips a specific item
+`/item equip`: equips a specific item

+`/item unequip <required: slot>`: unequips an item from a specific slot